ResidentMario/fahr/docs/quickstart.rst

     $ ls
     model.h5        train.py

 ``fahr`` takes a **training artifact** such as this one as input.
+Training artifacts may be either ``.py`` Python scripts or ``.ipynb`` Jupyter notebooks.
 It generally builds a Docker container wrapping this artifact in a way which is compatible with your chosen **training driver**, then uses the training driver's native API to upload the container and kick off a training job based on that container.

 Let's step through that process now, using this file as our training artifact and `Kaggle Kernels <https://www.kaggle.com/kernels>`_ as our training driver.